 Also follow along on:

 The public should also monitor the National Weather Service, https://www.weather.gov/wrn/, for the latest forecast.

-In case of a hurricane, nor’easter, etc., the following evacuation routes are listed by the Sussex County Mapping and Addressing Department.
+In case of a hurricane, nor’easter, etc., the following evacuation route is listed by the Sussex County Mapping and Addressing Department:

 For further information on shelters, local weather advisories, etc. go to: